 It is always better to avoid fiscal surprises; so, when making a purchase, double-check the price (while still ensuring the product meets your specific needs).

-Why do I need a hitch cargo carrier?
+Why do I need a best hitch cargo carrier?

 Have you ever loaded up the vehicle with everything you need for a trip: food, toys, camping gear, and then realized that there was no room left for you in the car?